Skip to content

 Welcome to “Childsland”

-The Childs property started at 50 acres and grew to over 550, comprising the present day Grain House all the way down to North Finley Avenue in Basking Ridge.
-Since Childs was a devoted member of the Basking Ridge Presbyterian Church, the property you would think would be Bernardsville, was made part of Basking Ridge Many in the area were thankful because the project took place during the Great Depression.
+The Child’s property originally spanned 50 acres and expanded to over 550 acres, encompassing the present-day Grain House and extending down to North Finley Avenue in Basking Ridge.
+Since Childs was a devoted member of the Basking Ridge Presbyterian Church, the property, which you would think would be in Bernardsville, was made part of Basking Ridge.
+Many in the area were thankful because the project took place during the Great Depression.

 Childs was responsible for employing, housing and feeding 50 workers throughout the Willmere project.
 In 1938 alone, over 100,000 people visited the restored mill.